forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-glossary.md

 **Large Language Model (LLM):** A language model consisting of a neural network with many parameters trained on large quantities of text.

-**Prompt:** A natural language description of the task to be accomplished.
+**prompt:** A natural language description of the task to be done.
 An input to the LLM.

 **Prompt Management:** The suite of tools used to build, manage, package, and share prompts, including the prompt templates and the prompt template store.